An Enhanced Tool for Better Evaluations

 - Rubric language and critical attributes addressing the instructional implications of the Common Core in Domains 2 and 3

-Updated with even clearer language.
-Further language refinement helps observers make tighter distinctions between performance levels for even better scoring accuracy.
+The 2013 Edition has also been updated with even clearer rubric language to help observers make tighter distinctions between performance levels for even better scoring accuracy.

 There are two versions of the 2013 Edition: